alexbbt/river/README.md

 Nope.

 #### Did you complete any advanced extensions to this challenge?
 If so, what?
-Yes, All of (Authentication and Authorization), and I sort of used a Templating Engine, I used the jQuery.load() function a lot to load seperate html files.
+Yes, All of (Authentication and Authorization),  also facebook login (including tying your facebook to an exisitng account, and removing it).

+and I sort of used a Templating Engine, I used the jQuery.load() function a lot to load seperate html files.

 #### Approximately how many hours did it take you to complete this challenge?
 A lot, liek way to many.
 I lost count after like 10.